anrisakaki/anrisakaki.github.io/_pages/research.md

 _with Abu Siddique, Michael Vlassopoulos, and Nusaiba Binte Zakaria_

 ### Managers’ and Households’ Attitude Toward Women Working in Factories: Role Model Firms and Information Interventions in Pakistan
-_with Abu Siddique and Waqar Wadho_
+_with Abu Siddique and Waqar Wadho_.